thomasbrueggemann/the-internet-of-energy/README.md

 The current record for wireless energy transmit in distance is 55m (around 180 ft) held by japanese scientists <sup>4</sup> that are aiming to create solar panels orbiting earth and sending back the highly efficient energy produced.

+The idea behind these technologies is to use the resonance effect.
+The same way the opera singer can make a wineglass pop on the other side of the room, the magnetic field emmiting coils are beeing shaken at a high frequency in order to use the resonance effect and kind of shake the magnetic field through the room.
+But only coils that move with the same frequency can receive the magnetic field and retransform it into energy.

+With this innovation we could build a smart grid of energy emmiting devices on the roof of everybodies houses and transmit the energy to whereever we need it the most momentarily.

+And this is where we, the software developers, internet specialists, IT thinkers come into place: How do we find out where to route the energy, how, why, what if a node fails, what if a distict fails to route or deliver of store. *We have already solved these problems!
+We have already solved these problems for the internet of communications.
+Let's apply our know how to the internet of energy!*

 ## How can we start?

 * Build little energy problem solving projects with Arduino!